All deadlines for forms and documents are listed by due date and should be returned to the corresponding office in the information below.

 Substitute W-9S Form (PDF) (Student Only)

-Since this form contains your SSN or ITIN, for security reasons, please DO NOT EMAIL the W-9S or attach the W-9S to an email.
-Please mail this with your Tuition Payment Agreement.
+Since this form contains your SSN or ITIN, for security reasons, please DO NOT EMAIL the Substitute W-9S or attach the Substitute W-9S to an email.
+Please mail this in with your Tuition Payment Agreement (or alone) to:

 It is essential for you to complete the Roommate Matching form thoroughly and honestly (no parents peeking).
 Only a few people read the forms, and they are kept confidential.
-Orientation directors will very carefully try to make a workable match of you and a roommate as well as you and a dorm.
+New Student Orientation Leaders in collaboration with DOS staff will very carefully try to make a workable match of you and a roommate as well as you and a dorm.
 Questions should be directed to the dean of students office at 909.621.8125 or firstname.lastname@example.org.

 Each Harvey Mudd student living on campus is required to read and sign a housing agreement.
 Please note: Students who will be under 18 at the time of move-in will need to have a parent sign a paper version of the contract before the end of Orientation.
 Questions should be directed to the Dean of Students office 909.621.8125 or firstname.lastname@example.org.